 Businesses that dispose of co-products and surplus food as animal feed must ensure:

-- compliance, where appropriate, with Annex II to EU Regulation (EC) No 183/2005 laying down requirements for feed hygiene as required by the Animal Feed (Hygiene, Sampling, etc and Enforcement (England) Regulations 2015 (please see the link in 'Key legislation' below).
-The main requirements of EU Regulation (EC) No 183/2005 are:
+- compliance, where appropriate, with Annex II to Regulation (EC) No 183/2005 laying down requirements for feed hygiene as required by the Animal Feed (Hygiene, Sampling, etc and Enforcement (England) Regulations 2015 (please see the link in 'Key legislation' below).
+The main requirements of Regulation (EC) No 183/2005 are:

 - registration as a feed business operator with the local authority, usually the trading standards service

 - a feed safety management system based upon the principles of HACCP (see below) must be in place, which relates to the manufacture (where applicable), storage, transport and supply of animal feed

 - a quality control system must be in place with appropriate checks to ensure surplus food and co-products are of the required quality and are not contaminated.
 Risks must be minimised to avoid contamination, cross-contamination and adverse effects generally on the safety and quality of the product.
 A person responsible for production and quality control must be designated

 - the presence of prohibited and undesirable substances as well as other contaminants must be monitored and controlled